proinsias/proinsias.github.io/_posts/2017/2017-02-02-PSQL-List-various-kinds-of-objects.md

 ---
 layout: single
-title: "PSQL: List Various Kinds Of Objects"
+title: 'PSQL: List Various Kinds Of Objects'
 excerpt: Useful meta-commands
-date: 2017-02-02 20:57
+date: 2017-02-02
-modified: 2022-11-11 20:57
+modified: 2022-11-11
 categories: til
 tags:
     - psql
     - sql
     - til
 ---

 Our PostgreSQL database can end up with all kinds of objects: tables, sequences, views, etc. We can use a variety of `psql` meta-commands to list the different types of (user-created) objects in our database.

 -   `\dt` will list all the tables
 -   `\dE` will list all the foreign tables
 -   `\di` will list all the indexes
 -   `\ds` will list all the sequences
 -   `\dv` will list all the views
 -   `\dm` will list all the materialized views

 These can also be combined.
 For instance, to see all the tables and sequences, we can run `\dts`.